Venrofi/2022/WEB DEV/FrontEnd Mentor/nft-preview-card-component-main 22.02.2022/README.md

 ### What I learned

 I refreshed my knowledge about responsive web designs.
 I learned how to make a hover state on an image.

-### Continued development

-In the next projects I will use SASS.

 ### Useful resources